Proportional Giving

 The fact is, what we owe God is not 10% of all we have.
 It’s 100%.
 Jesus said, “Give to Caesar what is Caesar’s and to God what is God’s.”
 Well, what is God’s is everything we are and everything we have.

-So the question is not “How much of what’s mine should I give to God?”
-It’s “How much of what God has entrusted to me for God’s mission should I designate to what uses?”
+So, the question is not “How much of what’s mine should I give to God?”
+It’s “How much of what God has entrusted to me, for God’s mission, should I designate to what uses?”
 That includes deciding what percentage goes to my needs and my family’s needs, like food, clothing, recreation and saving for the future.
 Those things are part of God’s mission too, and we need to provide for them.
 But we also need to include other things that serve God’s mission.

 What’s good about 10% isn’t that it’s required by the Bible.
 It’s that for many of us it represents a benchmark that’s challenging, but not completely out of reach.
 We can start wherever we are, giving away 1% or 2% or whatever’s possible for this year.
 Then, next year, we can challenge ourselves: can I grow that?
 If I’ve been at 4%, could I get to 5% this year?
-Over several years, it may well be possible to stretch toward that 10% mark.
-I know a few people who have reached 10% and then kept going—10% isn’t a top end by any means.
-But for many of us it’s a great goal to strive for.

 How do you decide how much to give and to what causes?

 As for where we give, our parish is always a major one.
 I believe that giving to one’s congregation is a critical spiritual practice.
 It’s a statement about our primary identity.
 There are many organizations I belong to, but my deepest identity is as a child of God and a member of Christ’s Body in this place.
+So our family’s practice for the past few years has been to give 5% of our income to our parish and divide the other 5% among other causes we believe serve God’s mission.

 Incarnation’s budget is a spiritual and theological document.
 It says, “We, the Body of Christ in this particular congregation, choose to use the resources God has given us in these ways.”
 Giving up control over this portion of our individual income and submitting it to our collective congregational budget, is a profound statement that we are not just individuals, but really one body.
 We pool our financial resources to serve God’s mission in a collective way.